 Relationships – Activity: Do a Needs Analysis

-Relationships can be an exchange of meeting needs.
+This week, do a needs analysis to understand them and how they fit into relationships.
+A part of relationships can be an exchange of meeting needs in different life areas.
 For example, in the mental area, you may meet your need to learn by taking classes, watching the news and reading.
 Your need to learn will be enhanced by sharing ideas and conversation in a relationship, and you may be meeting their need for the same thing.
 If this need is equally important and equally met, both will be happy.
 When relationships fail to meet the needs of either or both, trouble can follow.
 Dr Harley talks about emotional needs at MarriageBuilders.com.

 While we strive to meet needs ourselves, we may request for a need to be met by others, and they may request needs to be met by us.
+When thinking about needs, it’s important to understand what we control.
 When our needs conflict with the needs of others, it’s time to explore ways to compromise or take turns.
 Clearly, nobody gets everything they want, and there is a middle ground between not asking for (or sometimes even knowing) what you want, and insisting on getting everything you want.
 In a relationship, we must consider the needs of each person.
 This is the challenge of relationships.

 When needs are identified and communicated, there is a better chance that they may be met.
 Understanding the needs of both partners is important for relationships.
 In Maslow’s hierarchy, as basic needs are met, higher needs become more important.
 We have needs in various areas and in different levels of intensity.